MERA-Evaluation/MERA_CODE/datasets/realcode/README.md

 ## Task description

 **RealCode** is a benchmark for evaluating the ability of language models to generate function bodies in real-world Python repositories.
-The benchmark focuses on realistic completions using project-level context and validates correctness through test execution.
+The benchmark contains `802` tasks and focuses on realistic completions using project-level context and validates correctness through test execution.

 Evaluated skills: Code completion, Context-aware generation